garethredfern/redfern-dev/content/articles/switching-to-laravel-sail.md

 Recently, Taylor shipped another Laravel package called [Sail](https://laravel.com/docs/8.x/sail).
 The idea behind Sail is to provide an effortless Docker install with no Docker experience required.
 Helping to speed up Laravel development, reducing the barrier to entry for getting a Laravel project set up.
 For the last few years I have been using [Valet](https://laravel.com/docs/8.x/valet), which has worked extremely well.
 However, I have been keen to get things moved across to Docker for a while now.

 One thing that Valet didn’t provide was Redis.
-I wrote an [article](/articles/laravel-valet-installing-phpredis-with-pecl-homebrew)) on this.
+I wrote an [article](/articles/laravel-valet-installing-phpredis-with-pecl-homebrew) on this.
 With Sail this is no longer an issue.
 While this is not necessarily a strong reason to move from Valet, it certainly helps make your environment easier to set up.

 Another advantage with Sail is the Laravel app container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so the data stored in your database is persisted even when stopping and restarting your containers.

-Sail also ships with Mailhog preconfigured, allowing for easily testing sending mail.
+Sail also ships with Mailhog pre-configured, allowing for easily testing sending mail.

 ### A Couple of Gotchas